 Outside of youth education and her work at AMP, Nandi is active in the Detroit literary community.
 She is the lead poet in Techno Poetics, an interdisciplinary performance project that draws from the history and structure of Detroit Techno in order form new pieces.
 She is also a big fan of Lucha Libre and is currently completing her first poetry collection about the sport titled Tapping Out.

-Sophia Softky supports grant-writing and grassroots fundraising efforts at Allied Media Projects.
-She studied Critical Theory at the University of Texas at Austin, where she also led fundraising operations for student co-ops.
-Sophia has been a freelance writer and journalist for several years, and her work on popular culture and social justice has been published around the web, in several magazines and in one book.
-She also sits on the Board of Directors for Seraphine Collective, an inclusive community of feminist musicians in Detroit, and moonlights as a DJ under the name BEIGE.
+Sophia Softky supports grantwriting and grassroots fundraising efforts at Allied Media Projects.
+She studied critical theory at the University of Texas at Austin, where she also led fundraising operations for student co-ops.
+Sophia has been a freelance writer and journalist for several years, and her work on popular culture and social justice has been published online, in several magazines and in one book titled Trayvon Martin, Race and American Justice: Writing Wrong.
+She is also a member of the Board of Directors for Seraphine Collective, an inclusive community of feminist musicians in Detroit, and moonlights as a DJ under the name BEIGE.
 Sophia believes in disco, charcuterie, and the power of social justice organizing through arts and culture.

 Board of Directors

 Organizational affiliations listed for identification purposes only.